 Camp fuel C5-C9

 Usually Light Hydrotreated Distillate CAS number 68410-97-9 is the main ingredient in Camp fuel.
 The most famous is Coleman Fuel, other brands are Crown camp fuel and Primus Power Fuel.
 Labels will show a flame symbol to indicate it’s high flammability.
 The flashpoint is far below 0 ºC.
 The liquid itself can be set afire with a lighter so it can be used as a preheating material for camping stoves.
 Normal automotive fuel can be used as an alternative.
-However this can lead to clogging of the generator in most camping stoves.
+However the presence of a variety of additives to enhance the fuel properties can lead to clogging of the generator in most camping stoves.
 A cleaner less smelling alternative is Alkylate Fuel such as Aspen 4.

 Petroleum C9-C11.
 Not very often found due its lower flashpoint at 39 ºC and therefore tighter rules for transport and storage.
 Although lubricants such as WD40, low aromatic paint thinner and brush cleaner tend to use this grade of petroleum.
 Labels will often show a flame symbol to indicate it’s high flammability.
 Although it is nearly impossible to set it afire with just a lighter.
 Having the flashpoint at 39 ºC would suggest that maybe in hot tropical weather conditions you might succeed in doing so.
 This grade can be used in classic camping stoves such as the Primus 96, Primus 210, Optimus 45 etc. Just like other kerosene grades it is necessary to preheat camping stoves with alcohol or camp fuel.
 Usually it will burn with a nice blue flame and it is easier to ignite in cold weather conditions then heavier petroleum grades.